The Indian lotus (Nelumbo nucifera Gaertn., 1788) is an aquatic herbaceous species of the Nelumbonaceae family.

 Geographical Distribution and Habitat –

-The Asian lotus flower is an aquatic species native to Asia and Australia where it lives and reproduces in habitats characterized by ponds and invaded by stagnant or almost non-current waters.
+The Indian lotus is an aquatic species native to Asia and Australia where it lives and reproduces in habitats characterized by ponds and invaded by stagnant or almost non-current waters.

 Nelumbo nucifera is an aquatic species with rapid development that grows in still waters with depth normally included between 5-50 cm but also beyond.

 The leaves are large up to 60 cm, with a green-glaucous color, peltate, with a waxy appearance, which emerge more than 1 m from the surface of the water; they are long pedunculate.
 The flowers can also exceed 20 cm in diameter, with pink colors and a typical anise fragrance.
 The fruits are very ornamental.

 For the cultivation of Nelumbo nucifera, ponds or small lakes or in special artificial tanks must be chosen.